Timber Frame Vs SIP Construction: What's Best For Your Self Build

 Sustainable, Flexible, Proven

-Think of timber-frame as the tried-and-tested natural option for modern homes.
-Using sustainably sourced wood, these systems create a strong structural skeleton that’s then clad and insulated on site.
-They’ve been around for centuries, but modern engineering has brought them into the 21st century—lightweight, fast to assemble, and adaptable to almost any design style.
+Think of timber frame as the tried-and-tested natural option for modern homes.
+Using sustainably sourced wood, these systems create a strong structural skeleton.
+The framework will then be clad and insulated on site.
+Timber frames have existed for centuries, but modern engineering has kept them relevant.
+Modern versions are lightweight, fast to assemble, and adaptable to almost any design.

-Prefabricated timber panels are made off-site and delivered ready for quick assembly, often taking just a few days to erect the main structure.
-This speed, combined with design flexibility, makes timber-frame a favourite for self-builders and eco-conscious homeowners.
+Prefabricated timber panels are made off-site and delivered ready for quick assembly.
+The assembly process is quick, often taking just a few days to erect the main structure.
+This speed, combined with design flexibility, makes timber-frame a favourite for self-builders.

 Why Timber-Frame Still Holds Its Ground

-With the right insulation package, timber-frame homes can be warm, efficient, and comfortable year-round.
-The system works beautifully alongside renewable technologies—heat pumps, underfloor heating, MVHR, and solar PV—especially when built to high airtightness standards.
+With the right insulation, timber-frame homes are warm, efficient, and comfortable all year-round.
+The system works a treat alongside renewable technologies.
+Heat pumps, underfloor heating, MVHR, and solar PV are all viable for integration.
+This is especially the case when the home is built to high airtightness standards.

 Big wins with Timber-Frame: